run-llama/llama-datasets/README.md

 4. Submit a Pull Request to this repo to check in the metadata
 5. Submit a Pull Request to the [llama-datasets repository](https://github.com/run-llama/llama-datasets) to check in the `LabelledRagDataset` and the source files

+(NOTE: you can use the above process for submitting any of our other supported types of llama-datasets such as the `LabelledEvaluatorDataset`.)

 ## Usage Pattern

+(NOTE: in what follows we present the pattern for producing a RAG benchmark with the `RagEvaluatorPack` over a `LabelledRagDataset`.
+However, there are also other types of llama-datasets such as `LabelledEvaluatorDataset` and corresponding llama-packs for producing benchmarks on their respective tasks.
+They all follow the similar usage pattern.
+Please refer to the README's to learn more on each type of llama-dataset.)

 As mentioned earlier, llama-datasets are mainly used for evaluating RAG systems.
 To perform the evaluation, the recommended usage pattern involves the application of the